CSSclasses/CSSclasses/_posts/2015-01-10-css-cascade-inheritance.markdown

 You might wonder why there is an empty space between `footer` and `a` in the `footer a` selector.
 This empty space is called [descendant combinator](https://developer.mozilla.org/en-US/docs/Web/CSS/Descendant_selectors).
 The descendant combinator lets you select elements that are descendants of another element.

 This becomes a bit clearer when you read the selectors from right to left. `footer a` will select every `a` element, that is a _descendant_ of a `footer`-element.
 You can also combine more selectors.
-For example `footer h2 a` would select every link inside of a level two headline that is inside of a footer.
+For example `footer h2 a` would select every link inside of a level two heading that is inside of a footer.

 Knowing this we can make sure that all our links inside the footer have a white text color.
 We also want to make sure that they are underlined with `text-decoration: underline;`.
 This way people can still recognize that they are links, not just regular text.